tlevine/arabic-tweets/readme.md

 ## Plans
 We don't have to do everything I suggest there.
 I'll probably start by putting it in MySQL and then transforming everything from there.

+## Converting data
+I'm loading everything into R, then to MySQL, then plying it and pulling it back out into the various formats.
+The one exception is the RData file, which I'm doing directly from R, without going through MySQL.

+Set up the schema.

+    mysql -u[user] -p[password] tweets < schema.sql

+Download the files.

+Run the converter script.